craws/OpenAtlas/install.md

     sudo chown -R www-data files

 ### Finishing
-Login with username "OpenAtlas" and password "change_me_PLEASE!" and change the password in profile.
-You may want to check the admin area to set up default site settings, email and similar.
+First step at a new installation will be the creation of an admin account which you should do immediately.
+You may want to check the admin area to set up default site settings, email (import for password resets) and similar.

 ### Upgrade
 If you later like to upgrade the application be sure to read and follow the